8 flat top grills lined up for testing

 We're based in the Midwest, and it's rare that we're cooking without wind as a part of the equation.
 It's been annoying to me that some outdoor griddles have a hard time functioning in the wind, so we wanted to test these 8 griddles with an artificial wind test to see how they fared.

 We picked up a fan that we could set to the perfect height on the left side of the gas griddle and set it to medium-low speed.
-We heated the griddle top to 400 degrees in the middle and let the bacon cook until it was ready to turn over.
+We heated the flat top griddle to 400 degrees in the middle and let the bacon cook until it was ready to turn over.

 Testing the Blackstone griddle with wind from a fan